-Wednesday, August 17.
+Wednesday, August 16.
 Introduction to the Course

-Paper Assignment: In your opinion, what were the main reasons US President Harry Truman decided to use atomic bombs on Japan in August 1945?
+\\Online Post (2-3 paragraphs in length): In your opinion, what were the main reasons US President Harry Truman decided to use atomic bombs on Japan in August 1945?
 Do you agree or disagree with his decision?
-Required Readings (Note: you do not have to use all of these sources for the paper): "Thank God for the Atomic Bomb" by Paul Fussell; "Hiroshima: Needless Slaughter, Useful Terror" by William Blum; Extra!
-Update, "Media to Smithsonian: History is Bunk"; Government documents (Stimson's diary entry and President Truman's meeting with advisers); Basic Information on the Bomb; "Second Guessing Hiroshima"; "Hiroshima: Was it Necessary?" by Doug Long; A Petition to the President of the United States; "The Decision That Launched the Enola Gay" by John Correll; "Diary Shows Tojo Resisted Surrender Till End" by Mari Yamaguchi; and "The Day Hiroshima turned into Hell" by Cajsa Wikstrom; view the video clip "Truman and the Bomb" (23:15).
-Refer to the Paper Guidelines for further information regarding this assignment (MAC SLOs 1, 4-5; Course SLOs 1-2, 4-5).
-Due: Friday, September 2 by 10:00am
+Required Readings (Note: you do not have to use all of these sources for your Online Post, but you do need to use and properly cite a minimum of three): "Thank God for the Atomic Bomb" by Paul Fussell; "Hiroshima: Needless Slaughter, Useful Terror" by William Blum; Extra!
+Update, "Media to Smithsonian: History is Bunk"; Government documents (Stimson's diary entry and President Truman's meeting with advisers); Basic Information on the Bomb; "Second Guessing Hiroshima"; "Hiroshima: Was it Necessary?" by Doug Long; A Petition to the President of the United States; "The Decision That Launched the Enola Gay" by John Correll; "Diary Shows Tojo Resisted Surrender Till End" by Mari Yamaguchi; "The Day Hiroshima turned into Hell" by Cajsa Wikstrom; and view the video clip "Truman and the Bomb" (23:15) (MAC SLOs 1, 4-5; Course SLOs 1-2).
+Due: Friday, September 1 by 10:00PM